Plenty of on-site activities including water sports, tennis, cooking classes, and croquet

 Size of the property means it can take a while to get from point A to point B

-This property was significantly impacted by Hurricane Irma in September 2017 and is closed for repairs until summer 2018.
+This property was significantly impacted by Hurricane Irma in September 2017.
+The property will reopen in November 2018.
 We will update our review as soon as we have more information.
 The CuisinArt, one of the best-known resorts in Anguilla, is a sprawling beachfront property dotted by white, Grecian-like buildings.
 It features numerous amenities, from an extensive spa to the only golf course on the island, but the real standout here (not surprisingly given its CuisinArt ownership) is the food; several on-site restaurants offer gourmet meals with a focus on fresh ingredients from the resort's hydroponic farm, and guests can nosh on Japanese, Italian, or Mediterranean fare.
 Though the hotel manages to exude an upscale vibe through its beautiful open layout and luxurious services, rooms don't feel quite up to par: Tiled floors and somewhat kitschy island decor leaves them feeling dated, despite modern features such as flat-screen TVs and free Internet access.
 At least partial ocean views can be seen from each of the 91 suites and seven villas, however, and the nice beach offers activities such as non-motorized water sports and snorkeling.

 Quiet beachfront resort with a Greek-meets-islandy flair